-Children who are baptised in the Church of England traditionally have at least three godparents, at least two of whom should be the same sex as the child there is no maximum number of godparents.
+Children who are baptised in the Church of England traditionally have at least three godparents, at least two of whom should be the same sex as the child-with a maximum of six Godparents.
 However, the rules do say that 'when three cannot conveniently be had', one godfather and one godmother will do.
 Godparents are usually family members or friends, but parents can be godparents too.
 Godparents have an important role in helping the baptised child to grow into a loving relationship with God and should therefore be someone that the child looks up to.
 Because of this, the rules require them to be baptised themselves, and preferably confirmed as well.